daz4126/Nanny-State/README.md

 **NANNY STATE** is a super *small* library that makes it super *simple* to build super *speedy* web apps.

-- **SMALL** - about 3kb minified and zipped
+- **SUPER SMALL** - just 3kb minified and zipped
-- **SIMPLE** - a single declarative method for updating multiple values at once
+- **SUPER SIMPLE** - a single method to update *every* property of the state
-- **SPEEDY** - automatic page renders that are blazingly fast
+- **SUPER SPEEDY** - automatic page renders that are blazingly fast

 ## The State Is Everything

-**NANNY STATE** stores everything about the app in a single state object and automatically re-renders the view when the state changes.
-This means that your code is more organized and easier to maintain without the bloat of other libraries.
+**NANNY STATE** stores everything in a single state object and automatically re-renders the view whenever the state changes.
+This helps to keep your code more organized and easier to maintain without the bloat of other libraries.

-* Just a single 3kb import and no build process required
+* Just a single import and no build process
+* State is shared across the whole app, so no more prop drilling
 * Everything is written in vanilla JS and HTML, so no new syntax to learn
-* State is shared across the whole app, so no more prop drilling
-* Built-in router that makes building single page web apps a breeze
+* Built-in router makes it easy to build single page web apps
-* Add local storage with a single line of code
+* Local storage support with a single line of code

-It's simple learn - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.
+**NANNY STATE** is easy learn - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.

 ## Quick Start

-All you need in a NANNY STATE app is a view component and `State` object:
+All you need in a **NANNY STATE** app is a view component and `State` object:

 ```javascript
 import Nanny from "nanny-state"